ricardo-romero-ochoa/ROCify/README.md

 ### Requirements

 Ensure you have R and Python installed.
+For Windows make sure Rscript is in your PATH

 **Python packages**: